| Title: | Missing Data Imputation and Model Checking |

 character string among those supported by |

 This function is mostly cosmetic.
-The family
+The family slot for an object of

-must be multinomial(link = 'logit')
+unordered-categorical-class must be multinomial(link = 'logit').
+For

-but not its subclasses, the family
+an object of ordered-categorical-class but not its subclasses, the family

-but the link function can differ from its default ("logit"
+slot must be multinomial() but the link function can differ from its default ("logit")

-A family
+A family object

 Ben Goodrich and Jonathan Kropko, for this version, based on earlier versions written by Yu-Sung Su, Masanao Yajima, Maria Grazia Pittau, Jennifer Hill, and Andrew Gelman.